 Departmental work and Outreach:

 - From October 2019 - March 2020, I assessed the second year Undergraduate Astronomy laboratory scripts as well as invigilating examinations across the University.

 From 2017-2018 I was a Science Interpreter at the National Space Centre.
-My time consisted mostly of science communication, public engagement and blog writing, links to which are below.
+My time consisted mostly of science communication, public engagement and blog writing.